gromacs/gromacs/docs/doxygen/lib/modularsimulator.md

     time step of PositionsOnly.

 The propagators also allow to implement temperature and pressure coupling schemes by offering (templated) scaling of the velocities.
+In order to link temperature / pressure coupling objects to the propagators, the propagator objects have a tag (of strong type `PropagatorTag`).
+The temperature and pressure coupling objects can then connect to the matching propagator by comparing their target tag to the different propagators.
+Giving the propagators their tags and informing the temperature and pressure coupling algorithms which propagator they are connecting to is in the responsibility of the simulation algorithm builder.

 #### `CompositeSimulatorElement`
 The composite simulator element takes a list of elements and implements